Texiwill/aac-lib/base/README.md

 CentOS/RHEL builds, they should also work on Debian distributions as well.
-In addition, since VMware is no longer working on the vSphere Management Appliance, I have created one to replace/improve, that includes PowerCLI, PowerNSX, vCLI, LinuxVSM, vctui, and ovftool.
+In addition, since VMware is no longer working on the vSphere Management Appliance, I have created one to replace/improve, that includes PowerCLI, PowerNSX, PowerVRA, vCLI, LinuxVSM, vctui, ov-import.sh, and ovftool.

 The problem is that you need to install a few things before you can begin to use Ansible.
 The main script installs all those necessary bits,